Duration (Berlin): September 16, 2016 until January 16, 2017

 Curated by Ann-Sophie Lehmann (University of Groningen) and Imke Volkers (Werkbundarchiv – Museum der Dinge).
 The show is accompanied by lectures, educational activities, and an academic conference.
-There will be a conference in Berlin in January 2017.
-In April 2017, it will travel to the Gewerbemuseum Winterthur [link], Switzerland.
+There was a conference in Berlin in January 2017.
+In April 2017, it will travel to the Gewerbemuseum Winterthur, Switzerland.

 In Cooperation with: